On cellular rational approximations to $\zeta(5)$: Introduction

 \end{theorem}

 Note that this result does not imply the (expected!) irrationality of $\zeta(5)$ which would follow if the upper bound in the inequality were of the form $1/q^{1+\eps}$ for some $\eps>0$.
-The `worthiness' exponent $0.86$ is nevertheless best possible when compared to any other known constructions of effective rational approximations to $\zeta(5)$ (see the introduction in~\cite{Ne16} for a related comparison in the case of Catalan's constant).
-The result and analysis in this paper also gives us confidence that further exploration of the cellular integrals from \cite{Br16} will produce new arithmetic surprises.
+The `worthiness' exponent $0.86$ is nevertheless best possible when compared to any other known constructions of effective rational approximations to $\zeta(5)$ (see \cite{Ne16,Vi22} for a related comparison in the case of Catalan's constant).
+In practice, the linear differential equations constructed in this way are Picard--Fuchs equations of geometric (Gauss--Manin) origin.

+The result and analysis in this paper also give us confidence that further exploration of the cellular integrals from \cite{Br16} will produce new arithmetic surprises.

 A more general context for this subject is the study of Mellin transforms

 where $f_1,\dots, f_n\colon X \to \mathbb{G}_m$ are morphisms from an algebraic variety $X$ defined over $\mathbb{Q}$ to the multiplicative group $\mathbb{G}_m$, the $a_i \in\mathbb{C}$ are complex parameters, $\gamma \subset X(\mathbb{C})$ is a (locally finite) chain of integration, and $\omega$ is a differential form of degree equal to the dimension of $\gamma$.
 In the present note, $X= \mathcal{M}_{0,n}$, the moduli space of Riemann spheres with $n=8$ marked points, the $f_1,\dots, f_8$ are cross-ratios, the $a_i$ are integers, and $\omega$ is the 5-form on the second line of~\eqref{I1}.
 The combinatorial, arithmetic and analytic structures that we have unearthed in this particular case may point to the existence of general theorems for Mellin transforms in algebraic geometry.
 We hope that our results may serve as inspiration for future research along these lines.